fezzhd/flutter_mentoring_tasks/module_seven_task/README.md

 # Module Seven Homework

 One main screen with 3 tabs:

-1st - WebView with any web-page loaded
+1. WebView with any web-page loaded.
-2nd - MapView with one market (random location)
+2. MapView with one market (random location).
-3rd - VideoPlayer with any video in it.
+3. VideoPlayer with any video in it.